abdelmonem55/learn-rust/w-near.md

  #[init]
 ```

-here we use attribute the function to define it as an [initialization](https://docs.near.org/docs/develop/contracts/rust/near-sdk-rs) function
+here we use attribute the function to define it as an [initialization](https://docs.near.org/docs/develop/contracts/rust/near-sdk-rs) function.

 ----